Compound Mutations in the Abl1 Kinase Cause Inhibitor Resistance by Shifting DFG Flip Mechanisms and Relative State Populations: Results and Discussion

 Having chosen our set of PCs, we ran WE simulations of wild-type Abl1 starting in the DFG-in conformation with the DFG-out conformation as a target state.
 Using the apo Abl1 DFG-in and DFG-out structures as references (6XR6 and 6XR7, respectively), we defined bins corresponding to the initial and target states, then used the minimal, adaptive binning (MAB) scheme to further discretize the PC space between the initial and target bins \cite{Torrillo2021}.
 The MAB scheme expedites sampling by automatically distributing bins on the fly based on the evolution of the system, keeping the usage of computational resources close to constant and maximizing the sampling at bottleneck and boundary PC regions.
 We ran our WE simulations for 200 iterations, with 8 walkers per bin, 297 bins, totaling a maximum of 2376 segments per iteration, and an iteration time (tau) of 50 picoseconds.
 Each WE run was repeated two times, totalling three replicates.

 Using these parameters, we observed the first DFG flip event in wild-type Abl1 in the first replicate after roughly 157 iterations.
-Analysis of the concatenated trajectory for this crossing event revealed the existence of putative intermediate states associated with DFG torsions.
-For clarity, we will refer to these putative states as S1 or DFG-inter.
+Analysis of the concatenated trajectory for this crossing event revealed the existence of a putative intermediate state associated with DFG torsions.
+For clarity, we will refer to this putative state as DFG-inter.
 Walkers continued to cross to the DFG-out state until the end of the simulations.
-To deconvolute the abundance of high-dimensional data obtained from our WE simulations, we ran a variety of analysis methods to measure the relative probability accumulated for walkers in the initial (DFG-in), putative intermediate (S1 or DFG-inter), and target (DFG-out) states.
-In addition to measuring walker probabilities in each state, we also used the LPATH method \cite{Bogetti2023} to track the evolution of all successful walkers (those that made it to the DFG-out state) and recovered their pathways and associated probabilities.
+To deconvolute the abundance of high-dimensional data obtained from our WE simulations, we ran a variety of analysis methods to measure the relative probability accumulated for walkers in the initial (DFG-in), putative intermediate (DFG-inter), and target (DFG-out) states.
 The results for this analysis are summarized in Figure 3.

-LPATH revealed two predominant pathways for the DFG flip that branch-off at the DFG-inter to DFG-out transition.
+Our analysis revealed two predominant pathways for the DFG flip that branch-off at the DFG-inter to DFG-out transition.
 Specifically, while Asp381 always flips clockwise towards Val299 in all sampled transitions, the flipping of Phe382 is more plastic as it can either flip counter-clockwise after Asp381 nearly completes its flip (staggered DFG flip, Pathway 1) or flip clockwise together with Asp381 (concerted DFG flip, Pathway 2).
 From our analysis, Pathway 2 has a significantly higher probability than Pathway 1, which is intuitive given that it represents a shorter path to the DFG-out state in terms of the required backbone torsions.

-As expected given the significant energy barrier for the flips, the relative probability of walkers in the DFG-out state is extremely low (roughly 1.9$\times$ $10^{-23}$), while the DFG-inter state is more often occupied (with a probability of 1.3$\times$ $10^{-17}$).
-These relative probabilities qualitatively agree with the large expected free energy barrier for the DFG-in to DFG-out transition (\~32 kcal/mol), and with our observation of a putative metastable DFG-inter state that is missed by NMR experiments due to its low occupancy.
+As expected given the significant energy barrier for the flips, the relative probability of walkers reaching the DFG-out state is extremely low (roughly 1.9$\times$ $10^{-23}$).
+These relative probabilities qualitatively agree with the large expected free energy barrier for the DFG-in to DFG-out transition (\~32 kcal/mol).

 Despite our efforts to maximize pathway resolution, it is impossible to completely remove the biasing effects of progress coordinate choice.
 As there are an astronomical number of possible pathways along which a macromolecule can undergo torsion, we could still miss many with our PC choice.
 Given that limitation, we constrain the scope of the following discussion to the predominant pathways discussed above.
 Further studies using specialized force fields and alternative enhanced sampling schemes would be important to address the potential limitations of our approach.